Good questions to ask in an interview

 Find out who will be interviewing you

-The next step is finding out who will be interviewing you and do your research on them.
+The next step is finding out who will be interviewing you and doing your research on them.
 Knowing this information means you can tailor your answers to suit their requirements and discover ways to connect with them during your discussions.
 The most common people to hold interviews are HR, department managers, or for more senior-level roles, the CEO.

-Ways to find out more information about your interviewer include asking your recruiter or using online tools such as Linkedin and Google.
-Your aim is to discover something about them that will help you strike-up a good and intelligent conversation.
+Ways to find out more information about your interviewer include asking your recruiter or using online tools such as LinkedIn and Google.
+Your aim is to discover something about them that will help you strike up a good and intelligent conversation.
 This is a sure way to click with your interviewer and make them remember you.
 And, if you find that the interviewer has worked with an ex-colleague of yours, make sure you mention it.
 It can be a good ice-breaker.

 Understand the job role you’re applying for

-Research and develop ideas
+Research and Develop Ideas

 Potential employers want to see that you’re ambitious about helping the company achieve its goals.
-The only way you’ll do this is by researching what the business is currently doing in your field, and develop ideas about what you could do to better their outcomes.
-For example, if you’re applying for the Head of Social Media job you need to understand what the social media team has done in the past, what they are currently doing, and how this compares to competitors.
-Compiling a competitor ‘Market Map’ will help you see how your potential employer’s brand sits within the sector and highlight the areas of opportunity.
-Using this knowledge, develop strategic ideas and confidently convey them in the interview – constructively of course.
-Don’t be afraid to be critical, but make sure you give the information in positive way.
-Never use negative language as it’ll certainly irritate any potential employer.
+The only way you’ll do this is by researching what the business is currently doing in your field and developing ideas about how you could contribute.
+For example, if you’re applying for the Head of Social Media job, you need to understand what the social media team has done in the past, what they are currently doing, and how this compares to competitors.
+Asking questions to ask in a fashion interview about industry trends or strategies shows that you’ve done your homework.

 Prepare for interview questions they may ask